autobib/serde_bibtex/README.md

 For examples and a thorough documentation of features, visit the [docs](https://docs.rs/serde_bibtex/latest/serde_bibtex).

 ## Deserializer
-Here are the main features:
+Here are the main features.

 ### Flexible
   - Structured: read into Rust types with automatic `@string` macro expansion and other convenience features.